hage91/emsphs/_pages/events.md

 **2024**

-- 21 - 24 May [2nd Brig Workshop on Dissipativity in Systems and Control](https://fernuni.ch/event/second-brig-workshop-on-dissipativity-in-systems-and-control), Brig :switzerland: organized by Timm Faulwasser, Benjamin Unger and Matthias Voigt
 - 25 - 28 June, Invited Session at [European Control Conference](https://ecc24.euca-ecc.org), Stockholm :sweden: organized by Johannes Schiffer and Felix Strehle.
-- 10 - 12 June [8th IFAC Workshop on Lagrangian and Hamiltonian Methods for Nonlinear Control](https://conferences.ifac-control.org/lhmnc24/) organized by Yann Le Gorrec at Besancon :fr:.
 - 12 - 16 August, Special Session "Linear Algebra and Control Theory", [International Workshop on Operator Theory and its Applications (IWOTA)](https://www.lancaster.ac.uk/maths/iwotauk2021/), Canterbury :uk: coorganized by Volker Mehrmann.
 - 12 - 16 August, Invited Session at [IFIP TC-7 "System Modeling and Optimization"](https://www.conferences.uni-hamburg.de/event/301/): "Recent trends in control and numerics of port-Hamiltonian systems" organized by Timo Reis and Manuel Schaller (TU Ilmenau)
 - 29-23 August, Invited session ``Learning and Surrogate Modeling of port-Hamiltonian Systems" organized by Manuel Schaller (Tu Ilmenau) and Claudia Totzeck (University Wuppertal)  at the 26th International Symposium on Mathematical Theory of Networks and Systems, MTNS 2024, in Cambridge, UK.